 Pop-up clinics and other outreach

 In addition to regular open hours at our physical location, during Spring 2017 semester, we conducted 23 pop-up repair clinics at various locations around campus and in the Champaign-Urbana community.
+During summer 2017 we conducted 30 pop-ups, including those at the Undergraduate Library Media Commons, the Student Sustainable Farm Stand on the Quad, and a Teen Tech event at the Champaign Public Library.
 If you’re interested in hosting a pop-up, fill out “Host a Pop-Up Clinic” form.
-Please note that fees may be charged for off-campus pop-up clinics, particularly those that are hosted by businesses for employee engagement rather than public events; for questions and pricing contact Joy Scrogum.
+Please note that fees may be charged for pop-up clinics, particularly those that are hosted by businesses for employee engagement rather than public events; for questions and pricing contact Joy Scrogum.

 - Urbana First Friday (July 2017)

-- Student Sustainable Farm stand (weekly on Thursdays at Anniversary Plaza outside the Illini Union, Summer 2017)
+- Student Sustainable Farm stand (weekly on Thursdays at Anniversary Plaza outside the Illini Union, for a total of 7 weeks, Summer 2017)

 - Volunteer Info Sessions (IGG events, 2017)